Willy Adames Player Props: Brewers vs. Astros

 Willy Adames At The Plate

-- Adames has five doubles, eight home runs and 22 walks while batting .208.
+- Adames is batting .203 with five doubles, eight home runs and 22 walks.

-- In 55.3% of his 47 games this season, Adames has picked up at least one hit.
-He's also had eight multi-hit games.
+- Adames has picked up a hit in 54.2% of his 48 games this year, with multiple hits in 16.7% of them.

-- He has homered in eight games this season (17.0%), homering in 4% of his trips to the dish.
+- Looking at the 48 games he has played this year, he's hit a long ball in eight of them (16.7%), and in 3.9% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.